 Check Out Steph Curry's Awesome Pregame Outfit

-The Golden State Warriors are hosting the Sacramento Kings on Monday night, and Steph Curry wore an awesome jacket before the game.
+The Golden State Warriors beat the Sacramento Kings on Monday night, and Steph Curry wore an awesome jacket before the game.

-The Golden State Warriors are hosting the Sacramento Kings in California at Chase Center on Monday night.
+The Golden State Warriors beat the Sacramento Kings 113-98 in California at Chase Center on Monday night.

-Before the game, the Warriors shared a photo of two-time MVP Steph Curry walking into the arena, and his awesome outfit can be seen in the post that is embedded below from the team.
+Before the game, the Warriors shared a photo of two-time MVP Steph Curry (who ended up with a team-high 30 points) walking into the arena, and his awesome outfit can be seen in the post that is embedded below from the team.

-Curry and the Warriors are 24-6 in their first 30 games of the season, and are a half-game behind the Phoenix Suns for the top spot in the west and the best record in the entire NBA.
+Curry and the Warriors are 25-6 in their first 31 games of the season, which is the best record in the entire NBA and good for the top seed in the Western Conference.

-If they can beat the Kings on Monday, they will have sole possession of the best record in the NBA and the top seed in the west.

-As for the Kings, they are struggling at 13-18 in their first 31 games of the season.
+As for the Kings, they are struggling at 13-19 in their first 32 games of the season, and have not been to the postseason since 2006 (which is the longest drought in the league).

 Related stories on NBA basketball